We offer Graduation with Distinction options for students majoring in Music, as well as for select non-Music majors.

 The student should apply to the Director of Undergraduate Studies by March 20 of their junior year and have a minimum GPA of 3.5 in the major.
 The student is expected to identify a mentor and work with that person to formulate a proposal for the distinction project.
-An outline of the proposed project must be submitted by April 15 of their junior year.
+A full, separate proposal of the project must be submitted by April 22 of their junior year.

 You have several options for the Graduation with Distinction project:

 - Substantial historical, analytical or theoretical paper, or